muhammedattif/Django-Admin-Performance-Tools/README.md

         # Write your own Logic
 ```

-`No-Selection` actions overrides django `ChangeList` class so if you've already override it simply you can inherits from `NoSelectionActionsChangeListMixin`
+`No-Selection` actions overrides django `ChangeList` class (to show the actions when no instances in the changelist page) so if you've already override it simply you can inherits from `NoSelectionActionsChangeListMixin`

 **Example:**